-Practitioners demonstrate a very secure knowledge and understanding of how children learn.
-As a result, children are very motivated and develop a highly positive attitude to their learning and learn to work alongside their peers extremely well.
-Children's independence is promoted particularly well, they are developing skills, such as, putting on their own coats and shoes, seeing to their own drinks and helping to tidy up.
+Children's independence is promoted particularly well, they are developing skills such as putting on their shoes and seeing to their own drinks and helping to tidy up.
 All children enjoy many opportunities to choose, participate and become independent in their play.
 Children develop very good communication skills and chat happily both to one another and to adults.
-Practitioners support children extremely well, by offering praise and encouragement and they demonstrate an excellent understanding of children's individual learning needs.
+Practitioners support children extremely well by offering praise and encouragement and they demonstrate an excellent understanding of children's individual learning needs.
 Babies are actively involved in their play, confidently selecting and exploring resources.
-For example, they investigate the different items and resources from a selected treasure basket.
-They feel and touch the different textures, they play 'peep-aboo' with the foil blanket and are delighted as they see themselves in the play mirror.
 They are supported exceptionally well by practitioners and become confident in their daily routines.
 Children with special educational needs and/or disabilities are very well supported and practitioners work exceptionally well with outside agencies and other professionals to support all children.
 All children relish their time at nursery and are very happy and relaxed.
 They are able to thoroughly enjoy a wide range of exciting activities that stimulate and motivate them.
-The nursery has implemented the progress check at age two highly successfully and all related documentation is in place.
-The nursery are receiving very positive feedback from the health visitors around the excellent details they are being given.
-As a result of the highly effective assessment and recording of children's progress parents receive a very clear picture of where their children are in their learning.
-Parents are actively encouraged to be involved in their children's learning and development within the nursery.
-Children's learning would be enhanced even further by involving and encouraging parents to be more involved in sharing their learning at home.
-Parents are kept very well informed about the life of the nursery through the noticeboards, parent meetings and through daily chats to practitioners.
+The nursery has implemented progress check at age two highly successfully and all related documentation is in place.
+As a result of the highly effective assessment and recording of children's progress, parents receive a very clear picture of where their children are in their learning.
+They are actively encouraged to be involved in their children's learning and development in the nursery.
+Children's learning would be enhanced even further by involving and encouraging parents to be even more involved in sharing learning at home.
+Parents are kept very well informed about the life of the nursery via the wealth of information around the nursery, their notice boards, parent meetings and through daily chats to practitioners.